Prof. Dr. Guido Reifenberger, Düsseldorf (Chairman)

 Prof. Dr. Roland Goldbrunner, Cologne

 Prof. Goldbrunner heads the Department of General Neurosurgery and is Managing Director of the Center for Neurosurgery in Cologne.
 Prior to his tenure at the University of Cologne, he held various positions at the Clinic for Neurosurgery of the Ludwig-Maximilians-University of Munich, the renowned Laboratory for Neuro-Oncology of the George Washington University Hospital, Washington, D.C. and the Clinic and Policlinic for Neurosurgery of the University of Würzburg.
 He has published over 100 articles on brain tumors and other diseases of the central nervous system, has conducted both investigator initiated and industry sponsored clinical trials and is the co-author of guidelines on treatment of glioblastoma and other malignancies.
 Prof. Goldbrunner studied medicine at the universities of Wuerzburg and Regensburg, Germany.
+Prof Goldbrunner was elected President of the German Society of Surgery (DGCH) for the period 2025/26.

 Prof. Dr. med.
 Stefanie Kürten, Bonn